 Alright – let’s get these bitty baby bites with big flavor onto your table!

-Start by adding large eggs, cottage, cheese, a pinch of salt, plus black pepper into a blender.
-No whisk required!
+Start by adding large eggs, cottage cheese, a pinch of salt, plus black pepper into a high-powered blender.

-Blend until the mixture is very smooth and creamy – I usually only have to blend on low to get everything nice and smooth.
-Set the egg mixture aside.
+Blend until the mixture is very smooth and creamy then set the egg mixture aside.

 Next add a pinch of shredded sharp cheddar cheese to each mini muffin cup.
 Again, about a teaspoon or so.